 Anthony F. Gibbs came to the Puget Sound for the weather.
 After the better part of nine years living in Wyoming, he sought a place to practice law following law school where the temperature remained dozens of degrees above zero.
 The prospect of a little rain left him unfazed.

 Since earning his license to practice law in Washington State, he has focused largely on transactional matters, endeavoring to keep his clients out of court to the greatest extent possible by drafting clear, effective contracts and other documents.
 He has also enjoyed success defending individuals from allegations of traffic infractions and drafting them wills and other succession documents.

-More recently, he has undertaken to expand his practice into the family law arena by joining The Law Office of Mike Moceri, enjoying not only the challenge, but also the reverse commute.
+More recently, he has undertaken to expand his practice into the family law arena by partnering with The Moceri Law Group, enjoying not only the challenge, but also the reverse commute.

 He's a believer: the system of laws and regulations in the United States is, in his opinion, without doubt both a giant mess and the greatest legal system ever devised by humanity.
 While justice may be an elusive beast, it is conceptually available through careful planning, conscientious preparation, and, usually, much hard work.